ksaj/cl-boozer/README.md

 # cl-boozer
 A script in Common Lisp to spec out booze in terms of dollars per ml of pure alcohol

-Boozer.lisp is standard CL, and boozer-ecl.lisp is simplified and altered a bit too work on CL REPL for Android.
-Otherwise they are the same.
+Boozer.lisp is standard CL, while boozer-ecl.lisp is simplified and altered a bit to work on CL REPL for Android.
+Otherwise they are technically the same.

 ## Why?